 The low and high end account for a conservative 0% return to a more historical 7% – 8% constant rate of return.
 Of course you can lose money and make much more if you are good and lucky.

-Given the 401k maximum contribution limits have increased over time, the three columns from left to right can also be used as guidance for older savers over 45 years old, middle aged savers between 30 – 45, and younger savers under 30 who get to max out at $18,000 a year at the minimum for the majority of their careers.
+Given the 401k maximum contribution limits have increased over time, the three columns from left to right can also be used as guidance for older savers over 45 years old, middle aged savers between 30 – 45, and younger savers under 30 who get to max out at $20,500 a year (2022 max) at the minimum for the majority of their careers.

 FINANCIAL SAMURAI POST-TAX SAVINGS GUIDE